 Here we will only look at ‘Might’ and ‘Maybe.’
 There is always a situation where we need to pick which word will be appropriate in the sentence and will make the sentence sound polite.

 ‘Might’ and ‘Maybe’ are words with similar meanings.
-The question that comes to mind is “Which to choose?”.
+The question that comes to mind is, “Which to choose?”.

 Key Takeaways

-- Might and maybe are two modal verbs that express probability or possibility in different degrees.
+1. Might and maybe are two modal verbs that express probability or possibility in different degrees.

-- Might is used to expressing a higher degree of probability or likelihood of an event or action, indicating a greater chance of something happening.
+2. Might is used to expressing a higher degree of probability or likelihood of an event or action, indicating a greater chance of something happening.

-- It could express a lower degree of probability or likelihood of an event or action, indicating a less definite chance of something happening.
+3. It could express a lower degree of probability or likelihood of an event or action, indicating a less definite chance of something happening.

 Might vs Maybe

 The difference between ‘Might’ and ‘Maybe’ is ‘Might’ is an auxiliary verb, whereas ‘Maybe’ is an adverb.
-Maybe generally states a positive form of the sentence.
+Maybe it states a positive form of the sentence.
 ‘Might’ is a conditional sentence.
 ‘Maybe’ specifies what is happening in the present.

 Comparison Table

-Numerical | It cannot be used with numbers. | It can be used with numbers. |
+NumericalIt cannot be used with numbers.
+It can be used with numbers.

 What is Might?

 ‘Might’ is the past tense of May.
-It is used in the sentences to express permission, liberty, probability, or possibility.
+It is used in sentences to express permission, liberty, probability, or possibility.

-‘Might’ have different meaning in various sentences.
+‘Might’ have different meanings in various sentences.

 It is even used to showcase bodily strength or a person’s capability.
 It refers to a hypothetical or possible event but very unlikely to happen.